Joseph-Y/typo-ectomy/README.md

 Changes made: Joseph converted the dictionary into a .bdic file that Anki can read.
 As far as I'm aware, this is the first time such a file is publicly available.

-The works above were used under a GPL license.
+The works above were used under a GPL license and with permission of respective authors.